telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 redis-slave    10.7.245.58    <none>           6379/TCP       5d
 ```

 We see that the Redis master is running on `10.7.248.117` on port 6379.
 We're going to start the local Telepresence client, and connect it to the proxy that's running in the Kubernetes cluster.
+Substitute the actual IP address and port of your Redis master in the command below.

 ```
 telepresence --new-deployment php --proxy REDIS_IP:REDIS_PORT --expose 80 --docker-run --rm -i -t gcr.io/google_samples/gb-frontend:v4